Police: Ex-NFL RB Gore charged with simple assault in domestic violence case

 - Frank GoreLiveTodayTomorrowvs--|

-Frank Gore facing simple assault charge, per police originally appeared on NBC Sports Washington
+Frank Gore facing simple assault charge, per police originally appeared on NBC Sports Philadelphia

 Former NFL running back Frank Gore has been charged with simple assault, Atlantic City, N.J., police announced Tuesday, stemming from a domestic violence incident.